Changissnz/selfinterest/README.md

 voids are indeed a part of human design of human societies, as shown by drastic events such as the character Brutus who said he "loved Caesar, but... loved Rome more" in Shakespeare's Julius Caesar, sometime around his decision to help kill Caesar, and the American Civil War of 1861.
-Both events were essentially caused by and for institutions.
+Both events were essentially caused by and for institutions, and perhaps the defeats of both Brutus and Robert E. Lee was due to their love for their institutions, so great that their love would cloud their perspective to then aid in their defeats.